hannesdatta/course-odcm/content/docs/project/workplan/activity1.md

 # Activity #1: Generating project ideas and data sources

 ## Overview
-- Type: Meetup with your team (e.g., online[^1] or on campus)
+- Type: Meetup with your team during the coaching session
 - Goals
   - identify online data sources and evaluate their value in the context of a specific societal or business problem
   - start the group formation process
 - Deliverable
-  - Brief description of data context (and classification into four pathways of knowledge generation) + List of potential data sources for your team project (uploaded to Canvas)
+  - Discussion with coach about data context and potential sources

-[^1]: You can schedule unlimited calls when logging in with your Tilburg University account on Zoom.
+  - Brief description of data context (and classification into four pathways of knowledge generation) + list of potential data sources for your team project

 ## Preparation before the activity